-“It’s kind of been a struggle, but this year they made it happen pretty regularly,” said Kucy.
+“It’s kind of been a struggle, but this year they made it happen pretty regularly,” Kucy said.
 “I’d say 50 to 60 percent of my produce is coming through them and some other local people.”

-“Sourcing local is important for our community and showcasing some of the things that these smaller producers do,” said Kucy.
+“Sourcing local is important for our community and showcasing some of the things that these smaller producers do,” Kucy said.